tranquilsoftware/ExpectedRevenueCalculator/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-- matplotlib: Data visualization
-- openpyxl: Excel file handling
-- numpy: Numerical operations

-## License

-This project is for demonstration purposes.
-Please ensure you have the right to use and modify the code as needed for your specific use case.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute as needed.